open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-graphql/README.md

 ### ignoreResolveSpans

-The performance overhead for complex schemas with a lot of resolvers can be high due to the cheer amount of spans created.
-When ignoreResolveSpans is set to true, no spans for resolvers will created.
+The performance overhead for complex schemas with a lot of resolvers can be high due to the large number of spans created.
+When ignoreResolveSpans is set to true, no spans for resolvers will be created.

 If you are using `@apollo/server` as your graphql server, you might want to enable this option because all resolvers are [currently considered non-trivial](https://github.com/open-telemetry/opentelemetry-js-contrib/issues/1686).